knives-knife/CS4390_SmartHomeProject/README.md

 5. A design document describing your implementation of the network application.

 Let me or the TA know if there is any questions or comments.

+# How to Run

+1. Make sure you have the Mininet VM installed and on your Mininet VM you have Python 3 (I used Python 3.6.9)
+2. Upload the Python files to Mininet's default directory (should be `/home/mininet` for the default Mininet VM)
+3. Start Mininet with the default topology (`sudo mn`) (default topology is two host connected by a switch)
+4. On host 1, start the server in the background by running the command `h1 python3 server.py &`
+5. On host 2, start the client by running the command `h2 python3 client.py`
+A video explaining the functionalities of the client has been provided.